 - You receive your care from an in-network provider.
 In most cases, care you receive from an out-of-network provider will not be covered.
 Chapter 3 provides more information about requirements for using in-network providers and the situations when we will cover services from an out-of-network provider. - You have an in-network primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other innetwork provider gets approval in advance (sometimes called "prior authorization") from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart in italics.
-In addition, the following services not listed in the Benefits Chart require prior authorization: - Hospital inpatient services, behavioral health inpatient services and skilled nursing facility stays including sub-acute and swing bed - Transplant services - Specialty surgeries such as ankle, knee, hip and shoulder joint replacements, bariatric surgery, deep brain stimulator insertion, sleep apnea and all procedures that could be considered cosmetic - Certain durable medical equipment such as wheelchairs, orthotics, prosthetics and electrical stimulators - Outpatient radiation oncology services - Outpatient interventional pain injections and procedures - o Non-emergent ambulatory injectable chemotherapy drugs - o Certain medications under your medical benefit - Genetic testing - Services received from out-of-network providers and/or facilities
+Most covered services that need approval in advance are marked in the Medical Benefits Chart in italics.
+In addition, the following services not listed in the Benefits Chart require prior authorization: - Hospital inpatient services, behavioral health inpatient services and skilled nursing facility stays including sub-acute and swing bed - o Transplant services - Specialty surgeries such as ankle, knee, hip and shoulder joint replacements, bariatric surgery, deep brain stimulator insertion, sleep apnea and all procedures that could be considered cosmetic - Certain durable medical equipment such as wheelchairs, orthotics, prosthetics and electrical stimulators - Outpatient radiation oncology services - o Outpatient interventional pain injections and procedures - Outpatient physical and occupational therapy services (including when provided during home health care) - Outpatient gastroenterology (EGDs, capsule endoscopy and non-preventive colonoscopies) - o Non-emergent ambulatory injectable chemotherapy drugs - o Certain medications under your medical benefit - Genetic testing - Services received from out-of-network providers and/or facilities - Services requiring prior authorization may change occasionally.
+Our most up to date list of services requiring prior authorization can be accessed through Your member portal.